torvalds/linux/Documentation/hid/hid-transport.rst

       void (*close) (struct hid_device *hdev)

-   Called from HID device drivers after ->open() was called but they are no longer interested in device reports.
+   Called from HID device drivers after ->open() was called but they are anal longer interested in device reports.
 (Usually if user-space closed any input devices of the driver).